bbongcaron/enthalpy/README.md

   - If the component is water, reference temperature will be set to 0.01°C. Then using 2 of 3 given information variables
     (tempertaure/pressure/state), enthalpy will be looked up in a steam table.
   - If the component is not water, heat capacity coefficients will be looked up in the given heat capacity spreadsheet.
-    Heat capacity is then integrated from the reference temperature to the actual temperature with respect to temperature.
+    Heat capacity is then integrated, with respect to temperature, from the reference temperature to the actual temperature.

 **Error Handling:**
 Heat capacity data in the spreadsheet is only valid within certain temperature ranges.
 Implementation of this check is coming soon.